-The findings of the BA will be discussed in the Record of Decision (ROD), which will include an effects determination that presents conclusions, supported by information presented in the BA, regarding potential effects on the local population of the species discussed.
+The findings of the BA will be discussed in the Record of Decision (ROD), which will include an effects determination that presents conclusions, supported by information presented in the

+BA, regarding potential effects on the local population of the species discussed.
 This BA will be submitted to NOAA Fisheries for review and a final determination of effect.
 The BA will be completed prior to construction, and the bridge design will reflect appropriate measures to protect these species that result from the consultation process.
 The BA addresses only the currently proposed construction activities.
 If NOAA Fisheries determine that the construction activities would adversely affect a federally listed species or a species proposed for listing, then the FHWA must enter into formal consultation and obtain a Biological Opinion concerning the potential for incidental "taking" of such species before conducting the project.
 "Take" is defined in the ESA as to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct.
 Incidental take is understood to occur should the activities associated with implementing the ROD adversely affect the shortnose sturgeon or Atlantic sturgeon habitat and/or mating behavior.
 If it is determined that the construction activities are not likely to adversely affect the species, NOAA Fisheries will issue written concurrence that the remedial project is not likely to adversely affect the species.

 In addition to FHWA's involvement with the project, several other federal agencies will be involved.
-The USACE and U.S. Environmental Protection Agency (EPA) will require an application for transport and ocean disposal of dredge material under Section 103 of the Marine Protection, Research and Sanctuaries Act, and the United States Coast Guard will be consulted to acquire a bridge permit required under the General Bridge Act of 1946 for construction of bridges over navigable waters of the United States.
-There is also a possible need for Section 404 and Section 10 permits from the USACE.
+The USACE and U.S. Environmental Protection Agency (EPA) will require an application for transport and ocean disposal of dredge material under Section 103 of the Marine Protection, Research and Sanctuaries Act, and a permit will be required from the United States Coast Guard under the General Bridge Act of 1946 for construction of bridges over navigable waters of the United States.
+Authorization will also be required from the USACE for certain inwater activities at the project site.